Maclovi/tgexchange/README.md

 ## Example

 1. Send the `/start` command to see the welcome message and instructions.
-2. Send `/rates` command to see the rates.
+2. Send the `/rates` command to see the rates.
-3. Send `/exchange usd rub 10` command to see conversion
+3. Send the `/exchange usd rub 10` command to see conversion
 ## Contributing

 Contributions are welcome!
 Here's how you can help: